forcedotcom/salesforcedx-vscode/.github/PULL_REQUEST_TEMPLATE.md

 @<work item number>@

 -----------------------------------------------------------------------------------------
-# fix
-**if this is a bug fix, add the technical writer as a reviewer to the PR** PR title template: bug:<description of bug should be reviewed>
+**if this is a bug fix, add the technical writer as a reviewer to the PR** PR title template: fix(optional scope):<description of bug should be reviewed>
 PR body template:

 ## What does this PR do?